agile-ts/documentation/docs/main/Introduction.md

 // And wolla its reactive.
 Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
 ```
-To find out more checkout our [Get Started](https://agile-ts.org/docs) Guide.
+To find out more check out our [Get Started](https://agile-ts.org/docs) Guide.

 ### ⛳️ Sandbox
 Test AgileTs yourself, it's only one click away.
 Just select your preferred Framework below.